 - Leave the rest of the settings at their defaults.

-- Click Create Endpoint.
+- Click Deploy Endpoint.

-You should be automatically redirected to a dedicated detail page for your new endpoint.
+The system will redirect you to a dedicated detail page for your new endpoint.

-Step 8: Test your endpoint on RunPod
+Step 9: Test your endpoint

 To test your endpoint, click the Requests tab in the endpoint detail page: